toedio/challenge-zedelivery-backend/Readme.md

 ### 2. Get partner by id
 GET http://localhost:8080/partners/2

 Note: When the application starts the partners are populated in the MongoDB collection.
-This not happen when run with "prd" profile
+This not happen when run with "prd" profile.

 ### 3. Search partner by location
 GET http://localhost:8080/partners/search?lat=-23.45558&lng=-45.7852